laguiz/wkhtmltopdf-issue-traceur/README.md

 Done
 ```

-## In real world case

-In my real world case I observed similar issue and I suspect some polyfill missing but as indicated in https://github.com/wkhtmltopdf/wkhtmltopdf/issues/2225 we cannot get more information for now.

-Do you have any recommendation how we can investigate?

 ## Tested with 0.13 and it's ok

 Tested on Windows 7 with this build http://downloads.sourceforge.net/wkhtmltopdf/wkhtmltox-0.13.0-alpha-7b36694_msvc2013-win64.exe and javscript works properly.
 Hower in my real case I got CSS and other issues probably due to the alpha version of the 0.13 branch.